adorsys/open-banking-gateway/docs/architecture/2-searchBank.md

 ### Use Case Steps
 Use cases for this API:
 1. PSU loads FinTechSearchScreen
-2. FinTechSearchUI displays a search screen to the PSU
+2. FinTechUI displays a search screen to the PSU
 3. PSU enters any keyword in the search input field
-4. FinTechSearchUI forward request to FinTechAPI
+4. FinTechUI forward request to FinTechAPI
 5. FinTechAPI forward request to TppBeanSearchApi
 6. TppBankSearchApi returns a list of matching BankDescriptors to FinTechAPI
 7. FinTechAPI returns a list of matching BankDescriptors to FinTechBankSearchUI